Skip to content

 • Using your stage name exclusively

-• Containing no personal photos, connections, or information that could identify you
+• Containing no personal photos, real connections, or anything that could identify you

 • Managed through a separate device or dedicated browser profile

-The creators who maintain anonymity longest treat their creator accounts as a second person — because that’s what they effectively are.
-Any bleed between the two identities is a liability.
+The creators who maintain anonymity longest treat their creator accounts as a second, entirely separate person, because that’s effectively what they are.

 Separate Phone Number

-• A prepaid SIM card offers the most complete separation
+• A prepaid SIM offers the most complete physical separation

-• Use this number for all creator-related communications, verifications, and callbacks
+• Use this number for all creator verifications, callbacks, and communications

 Separate Payment

-The truth is, your payment infrastructure requires legal separation for tax compliance while maintaining practical separation from your personal finances:
+Your payment infrastructure requires legal separation for tax compliance while maintaining practical separation from personal finances:

-• Consider an LLC to add a legal layer between your personal identity and business activities
+• Consider an LLC to add a legal layer between your personal identity and business operations

 • Use a separate payment method for creator-related purchases